bob-606/5.easa.fi/README.md

 ## 114. The start of vortex development is created during which phase of flight?
-The start of vortex development is created during which phase of flight?
 - While setting take-off power during take-off run
 - While setting flaps to lower position
 - As soon as the aircraft starts moving